 On February 14, 2024, the Board received a demand letter from an attorney representing Chromocell Holdings and the Company's former Chief Executive Officer and former Chief Strategy Officer, Mr. Christian Kopfli, who was released for "cause" as disclosed elsewhere in this Report.
-Mr. Kopfli alleges an improper termination for "cause" and seeks monetary damages in the amount of \$479,169.
-Of the \$479,169 asserted by Mr. Kopfli, as of June 30, 2024, the Company has accrued \$363,091 in compensation expenses associated with Mr. Kopfli's prior employment with the Company.
-To the extent Mr. Kopfli is successful in his assertions, the Company will pay any amounts owed thereunder from future working capital reserves.
-However, the Company believes the assertions made by Mr. Kopfli are without merit and commenced a lawsuit against Mr. Kopfli and Chromocell Holdings in New York Action which asserts causes of action against Mr. Kopfli for breach of the Employment Agreement entered into on January 10, 2023 between the Company and Mr. Kopfli and breach of fiduciary duty by Mr. Kopfli.
-The Company seeks monetary damages against Mr. Kopfli in the New York Action, plus disgorgement of all compensation previously paid or accrued to Mr. Kopfli by the Company.
+Mr. Kopfli alleged an improper termination for "cause" and claimed to seek monetary damages in the amount of \$479,169.
+Of the \$479,169 asserted by Mr. Kopfli, as of September 30, 2024, the Company had accrued \$363,091 in compensation expenses associated with Mr. Kopfli's prior employment with the Company.
+However, the Company believed the assertions made by Mr. Kopfli are without merit and commenced a lawsuit against Mr. Kopfli and Chromocell Holdings in New York Action, asserting causes of action against Mr. Kopfli for breach of the Employment Agreement entered into on January 10, 2023 between the Company and Mr. Kopfli, breach of fiduciary duty by Mr. Kopfli, as well as breach of contract against Chromocell Holdings.
+The Company also asserted a "faithless servant" claim against Mr. Kopfli, seeking a ruling that Mr. Kopfli was not entitled to compensation from the Company.
+The Company sought monetary damages against Mr. Kopfli and Chromocell Holdings in the New York Action, plus disgorgement of all compensation previously paid or accrued to Mr. Kopfli by the Company.